 2022: Ken Wightman became Grand Commander and 25 candidates from 2020, 2021 and 2022 were inducted at the Assemblage held at Salishan Coastal Lodge.
 The Central Oregon Chapter Commander position was added to the Cadre and several Central Oregon Chapter members were inducted in May and December.
 Ken Hick was elevated to Supreme Knight and John Pataccoli to Master Knight.
-Denis Burger received the Diploma of Honor certificate from F.I.C.B.
-President Alan Bryden at the Barrel Tasting.
+Denis Burger received the Diploma of Honor certificate from FICB President Alan Bryden at the Barrel Tasting at Terra Vina Wines.

-2023: Over 50 people represented OWB at the International Congress in Porto, Portugal.
+2023: Fifty people represented OWB at the International Congress in Porto, Portugal.
+Twelve members were inducted at Sentinel Hotel.
 Diane Diamond was elevated to Master Lady.
 Cheri' Cooley-Hick received the Portuguese Wine Federation Diploma of Honor.
-Ken Hick started the OWB Wine Masters program.
+Ken Hick and his team started the OWB Wine Masters program.